sadok23/Internship_docs/freeipa.md

 | Entry | ✅ Enabled |
 | Properties | ✅ Enabled |

-These options ensure that when a user or group is removed from FreeIPA, their corresponding Proxmox entries and permissions are cleaned up automatically on the next sync.
+If a user is deleted from FreeIPA, these ensure their Proxmox entry, permissions, and attributes are cleaned up on the next sync — otherwise stale entries accumulate.

 ### Running the Sync

-After saving the realm configuration, click **Sync** from:

 ```
 Datacenter → Realm → select ASTEROIDEA.COM → Sync
 ```

-Synced users will appear under **Datacenter → Users** with the suffix `@ASTEROIDEA.COM`.

-To grant a FreeIPA group access to Proxmox resources:
+Synced users appear under **Datacenter → Users** with the suffix `@ASTEROIDEA.COM`.
+Syncing does not grant any access — you still need to assign roles explicitly:

 ```
 Datacenter → Permissions → Add → Group Permission